Photo Credits – Erik Paul

 Currently, Bourns is the Director of North American development for the TAP WORLD TOUR.

 The United States Tennis Association (USTA) of Texas, in 2014, appointed Jeff Bourns to its Adaptive Tennis Committee.
-Bourns was brought aboard to help start, develop, and service the growth of Amputee Tennis in the United States.
-He is the first adaptive athlete in this category with a lower extremity amputation who plays tennis standing instead of using a wheelchair to serve on a USTA Tennis Committee.
+Bourns was brought aboard to offer his insight and experience to help assist the development and service the future growth of Amputee Tennis in Texas and abroad.
+He is the first adaptive athlete in this category with a lower extremity amputation who plays tennis standing, instead of using a wheelchair, to serve on a USTA Tennis Committee.

 In 2014, along with assistance from USTA Texas, HPARD, Scott Carr and Preston Pinto, they created and ran an amputee tennis program for the City of Houston at West Gray Multi-Service Center.
 This was one of the first Amputee Tennis classes taught regularly in the United States.
 In the state of Texas Bourns has also assisted setting up other cities with resources to create Amputee Tennis programs.